ucsd-dsc-arts/dsc160-final-mjisthegoat/README.md

 - training code (if appropriate)
 - generative methods

-There is no code for data acquisition/scraping as the training data consists of soundfiles that are downloaded directly from the given link above.
+There is no code for data acquisition/scraping as the training data consists of sound files that were downloaded directly from the given link above.

 Link: https://github.com/ucsd-dsc-arts/dsc160-final-mjisthegoat/blob/master/code/Final_Project.ipynb